🚀 Announcing FLOW 23, our logistics thought leadership and networking conference. Learn more

 Now that you know where and how much, it’s time to make it happen.
 While you could identify different warehouses in various cities and work with each individually, partnering with a third-party fulfillment company like Deliverr who can handle all of the logistics for you is the easier route.
 In general, you should be planning 6 months in advance of your busy season so you’re ready to roll when the time comes.
 You can learn more about how Deliverr handles localizing inventory here.

-Pro Tip: Localizing Your Inventory is Step #3
+Pro Tip: Localizing Your Inventory Is Step #3

 Before you localize your shipments, there are a couple steps to take first:

-1. Forecast (Inbound, outbound, labor, and systems)
+• Forecast (Inbound, outbound, labor, and systems)

-2. Promote (Sales, ads, product placements)
+• Promote (Sales, ads, product placements)

-3. Localize inventory
+• Localize inventory

 When you know what to expect, you know how to prepare to reach success.
 However, don’t be afraid to change your game plan as needed.
 For example, if your inventory is low, pause marketing communications for that product.
 Pull back on your campaigns for that product, and remove the listing from your website if you have to.